clarkedarkmatter/carrieforky-0d637/content/pages/issues.md

     elementId: ''
     title: 'Carrie Cares About Solving Our Biggest Problems, Sooner!'
     items:
-      - answer: >
-          **Investing In Literacy**: Reading is an essential life skill.
-          Literacy should be the top priority for all schools and Carrie will ensure that it is as your State Representative.
-Studies suggest that If your child cannot read by the 3rd grade, it gets substantially harder for them to be successful in reading later on in life.
-We need more focus on literacy, earlier in the developmental cycle to help our students be more successful.

-          **School Safety**: We need more student resource officers (SRO's) back in our district.
-Our children's lives are too important to be left to chance.

-          **School Choice**: Students and parents should have the ability to choose what environment

-          and curriculum is conducive for each child’s needs and future goals.

-          Being for school choice doesn’t mean that I’m against public schools, it

-          just means not all students thrive in public schools and options should

-          be available to all students regardless of their social economic

-          backgrounds.
-        question: How can we improve our education system?
       - question: What's an issue we can all rally behind?
         answer: >
           **Investing In Literacy**: Reading is an essential life skill.